 Nearly every Hastings College student lives and eats right here on campus, and that means a great sense of community.
 For first-year students, we have five residence halls — two for men, two for women and one that's co-ed.

-This summer, Bronc Hall for men and Babcock Hall for women are undergoing complete renovations.
+This last summer, Bronc Hall for men and Babcock Hall for women underwent complete renovations.
 We're not talking just a little paint here...we're talking new restrooms, furniture, individual climate control rooms, new kitchen spaces and more!
-Taylor Hall (for women) will also see some updates, including carpet, paint and finishes.
+Taylor Hall (for women) also saw some updates, including carpet, paint and finishes.
 For details and to follow the work, check out hastings.edu/renovate.

 Residence Hall Profiles